3. Get your edge certificate

 Non-secure HTTP (no certificate)

-Secure hypertext transfer protocol (HTTPS) has become the standard for access on the Internet.
-While non-secure HTTP is still supported, it's not recommended.
+Secure hypertext transfer protocol (HTTPS) has become the standard for access on the internet.
+While non-secure HTTP is still supported, it's not recommended and is more susceptible to bad actors.
 Browsers will present warnings to your users if they connect to a site that doesn't support HTTPS.

 👍